JJVvV/deku-state/README.md

 Wrapper = stateful(Wrapper)
 Button = stateful(Button)
-// Create a Redux store to handle all UI actions and side-effects
-// let store = createStore(reducer)

 function dispatch(){
   render(
     <Wrapper show={true}><Button>button</Button></Wrapper>
   )
 }

-// Create an app that can turn vnodes into real DOM elements let render = createApp(document.body, dispatch)
+let render = createApp(document.body, dispatch)

-// Update the page and add redux state to the context dispatch()
+dispatch()

 ```